qiwenxu697/cse15l-lab-reports/lab1-report.md

 Hello.java
 [user@sahara ~/lecture1]$
 ```
 The working directory that the command was run is lecture1. `Hello.java` is the argument.
 The path is `/home/lecture1/Hello.java`.
 There is a `Hello.java` in this path.
 Therefore, the output will be `Hello.java`.
+This is not an error.

 ## Examples of `cat`
 1. using the command with no arguments:
   ```
   [user@sahara ~/lecture1]$ cat
   ```
 The working directory that the command was run is lecture1.
 There is no output. `cat` command prints one or more files given by the paths.
 In this case, there is not input diretory.
 The command is waiting for a standard input.
+This is not an error.

 2.using the command with a path to a directory as an argument:
 ```